Treyzer567/manga-renamer/README.md

 # Manga Renamer

 A Python script that watches a downloads directory, renames `.cbz` manga and webcomic chapter files to a consistent format, and moves them into the correct library folder.
 Runs on a schedule via Docker using `renamer-compose.yml`.
-It is meant to be used with Tachdesk to automate the download, renaming and adding to your library of manga and webtoons.
+It is meant to be used with Tachidesk to automate the download, renaming and adding to your library of manga and webtoons.

 ---